cewing/codefellows_f2_python/source/homework/html_builder.rst

 It should have a ``render(file_out, ind = "")`` method that renders the tag and the strings in the content.

-``file_out`` could be any file-like object (i.e. have a ``write()`` method ).
+``file_out`` could be any file-like object ( i.e. have a ``write()`` method ).

-``ind`` is a string with the indentation level in it -- the amount that the tag should be indented for pretty printing.
+``ind`` is a string with the indentation level in it: the amount that the tag should be indented for pretty printing.

- - This is a little tricky: ind will be the amount that this element should be indented already.
-It will be from zero (and empty string) to a lot of spaces, depending on how deep it is in the tree.
+ - This is a little tricky: ``ind`` will be the amount that this element should be indented already.
+It will be from zero (an empty string) to a lot of spaces, depending on how deep it is in the tree.

 The amount of indentation should be set by the class attribute: ``indent``